New Developments in FeynCalc 9.0: Using FeynCalc with non-relativistic EFTs

 In the following we want to use \textsc{FeynCalc} to perform the matching between QCD and NRQCD in order to extract the matching coefficients (at leading order in $\alpha_s$) that enter the decay rate of $\chi_{c_{0,2}} \to \gamma \gamma$ at leading order in $v$.
 Notice that the decay $\chi_{c_1} \to \gamma \gamma$ does not occur, because it is forbidden by the Landau-Yang theorem.

 These matching coefficients have been calculated in the framework of NRQCD multiple times \cite{Bodwin1995,Petrelli1998,Ma2002,Mereghetti2006,Sang2015}, with many of these calculations carried out in a fully covariant way using the covariant projector technique \cite{Bodwin2002}.
 Nevertheless, for pedagogical reasons we want to stick to the explicit non-covariant matching in the spirit of \cite{Bodwin1995} and \cite{Mereghetti2006}.
 We also would like to remark that the projector technique has not yet been generalized for higher quarkonium Fock states, that include not only two heavy quarks $\ket{Q \bar{Q}}$ but also gluons (e.g. $\ket{Q \bar{Q} g}$ or $\ket{Q \bar{Q} gg}$).
 For this reason, the presented approach might still be useful in calculations, where such higher order contributions have to be considered.
+We also want to stress that codes which offer out of the box support for doing NRQCD calculations already exist (e.g. \textsc{FDC} \cite{Wang2004} package), so the current example merely shows a quick naive implementation not optimized for performance or flexibility.

 The factorization formulas for the decay rates \cite{Bodwin1995} are given by

 Here, Pauli spinor field $\psi$ ($\chi$) annihilates (creates) a heavy quark (antiquark), $\bfSigma$ is the Pauli vector and the covariant derivative is defined as